-The Law on Public Procurement was adopted by the Verkhovna Rada of Ukraine (the Ukrainian Parliament) in 2016 with final amendments made in 2018.
+The Law on Public Procurement was adopted by the Ukrainian Parliament in 2016 with final amendments made in 2018.
 The law stipulated legal and economic principles on goods and services procurement to satisfy the needs of the State and territorial communities.
 The aim of the law was to ensure effective and transparent procurement procedures at national level, and also to create a competitive environment in the sphere of public procurement, eliminate possible corruption risks, and foster healthy competitiveness.